oeloeloel/forked/quick-reference.md

 ```

 ### Images
 Add images to your story.
-It is necessary to specify the width (`w`) and height (`h`) to display the image, otherwise it will be displayed at 80x80.
+It is necessary to specify the width (`w`) and height (`h`) that you want to display the image, otherwise it will be displayed at 80x80.
 ```
 ![](sprites/image.png {w: 80, h: 80})
 ```